From training, quality and work station design, OEMs are seeing a host of applications that can benefit from virtual and augmented reality technology

 The virtual workstation

-As preparations were made to ramp up production of the new 3 Series in Munich, planners created individual workstations, laid out completely laid out in virtual form.
+As preparations were made to ramp up production of the new 3 Series in Munich, planners created individual workstations, laid out completely in virtual form.

 In a joint effort, production teams along with building, systems, logistics and assembly planners were able to assess a production station in virtual reality and test new procedures in 3D.